Skip site navigation (1)Skip section navigation (2)

 whenever the contents of the reply area are changed.
 This can be

-irregular, but it provides less opportunity to take back a
+ular, but it provides less opportunity to take back a change (like

-change (like deleting a message).
-If no, you're prompted whether
+deleting a message).
+If no, you're prompted whether to save the

-to save the changes on exiting the packet.
-Note that if you say
+changes on exiting the packet.
+Note that if you say no to that

-no to that prompt, nothing that you wrote during that session
+prompt, nothing that you wrote during that session will be saved

 StripSoftCR